kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-When `volumeClaimUpdatePolicy` is `OnClaimDelete`, APIServer should accept the changes to `volumeClaimTemplates`, but StatefulSet controller should not touch the PVCs and preserve the current behaviour.
+When `volumeClaimUpdateStrategy` is `OnClaimDelete`, APIServer should accept the changes to `volumeClaimTemplates`, but StatefulSet controller should not touch the PVCs and preserve the current behaviour.
-Following describes the workflow when `volumeClaimUpdatePolicy` is `InPlace`.
+Following describes the workflow when `volumeClaimUpdateStrategy` is `InPlace`.

 When updating volumeClaimTemplates along with pod template, we will go through the following steps:
 1. Apply the changes to the PVCs used by this replica.